ErnestCYW/ShutterSwipe/README.md

 ## Project Timeline

+### Updated & Detailed Timeline Can Be Found In: Projects/Agile Timeline

 ### Features To Be Completed By 12 Jun 2021:

 1. Allow users to create accounts which includes photo category preferences (E.g. Sunsets / Cats / Nature / etc... ) and details (E.g. Sex / Age / Location / etc... ).